 Shared meter for primary structure and ADU

 When using a shared meter, the meter size will be determined by the total fixture unit count for the entire property.
 Water will first determine the size of meter the primary structure requires.
-If, after adding in the additional fixtures for the ADU, the meter requires a larger size, the SDC fees to increase the meter size will be waived.
+If, after adding in the additional fixtures for the ADU, the meter requires a larger size, the SDC fees to increase the meter size will be waived if the project qualifies for the ADU SDC Waiver.
 When increasing the size of an existing meter, fees to change the meter will still apply.

 When increasing meter size, it may be necessary to install a new tap in the street to accommodate the larger meter.
 If a new installation is required, the applicant is responsible for all fees to install the new service line.